Friends Of Third Creek

 Photo above: Confluence ofThird Creek & Lake Tahoe

-Our volunteers: individuals on land and swimmers near shore, including the kayaking branch of the Tahoe American Association of University Women, assisted in monitoring "Near Shore" 2022 Algae blooms at the confluence of Lake Tahoe and Third Creek.
+Our volunteers: individuals on land and swimmers near shore, including the kayakers and paddle board enthusiasts,, assisted in monitoring "Near Shore" 2022 Algae blooms at the confluence of Lake Tahoe and Third Creek.
 Our report of a bloom initiated a 7 agency response with a Nevada Devision Environmental Protection assessment of the status of that North Shore bloom.

 (It was good news and unrelated to Third Creek)